Western Animation: Big Guy and Rusty the Boy Robot

 Due to Rusty being shown as unable to stop himself from uttering those phrases, it may be supposed they're firmware coded, much like the boot chime of a laptop.
-Wherever Rusty is going to attack, fly away, aknowledge Big Guy's call or simply get himself reading for action, he notifies Dr. Slate.
+Wherever Rusty is going to attack, fly away, acknowledge Big Guy's call or simply get himself reading for action, he notifies Dr. Slate.

-Clothes Make the Superman: Despite being just a Mini Mecha, the world believes Big Guy to be an actual sentient super robot, because its creators didn't want to admit failing to produce a real artificial intelligence.
-For good reason too, due to the expense of the Big Guy project it's failure would have led to massive public outcry.
+Clothes Make the Superman: Despite being just a Mini-Mecha, the world believes Big Guy to be an actual sentient Super Robot, because its creators didn't want to admit failing to produce a real artificial intelligence.
+For good reason too, due to the expense of the Big Guy project its failure would have led to massive public outcry.